ulissigroup/F22-06-325/_sources/homeworks/HW1.md

 ```

 ## Estimate the parameters using both experiments simultaneously.
 Are the confidence intervals better?
-Comment on why or why not.
+Comment on why or why not. *Hint*: For initial parameter guesses, consider the regions $k,n,m\in [1.5, 2.5]$.
+For the initial concentrations, there are natural guesses based on the data set.

 ```{code-cell} ipython3